Geoffrey-Maillot/Gallery-from-Notion/README.md

-# Test de l'api Notion
+# Project Title

-## 📖 Nouvelles notions apprises
+This aim of this project is to practice display grid and to connect an application to the Notion Api

----
+## 📖 Lesson learned

 - Connexion à l'api de Notion
   - [Notion](https://www.notion.so/)